 The University is located in the historical peninsula of Istanbul, at the heart of the city in buildings whose history date back to earlier centuries of the Ottoman Istanbul.
 This gives a very unique edge to our mission.
 We are constantly aware of occupying an important place at a point where daily life intertwines with culture, history and art.
 We hope to be a meeting point for higher education in the same way and we welcome all students, academicians and cooperation with other higher education institutions.

-FSMVU Currently has 7 faculties, 5 institutes, 2 vocational schools, 3 language schools, 6 research centers and 5 centers located in 6 campuses within the historic peninsula of Istanbul.
+FSMVU currently has 7 faculties, 1 institute, 2 vocational schools, 2 language schools, 15 research centers and 1 center located in 6 campuses within the historic peninsula of Istanbul.